YTY SUP Yoga Teacher Training

 8. Where are we going during the training and how do I get there?

-Every day, we will meet at the Alameda Yoga Studio in northeast Portland, Oregon.
-We will complete our on-land training at this studio and it will be your home base for the duration of the training.
-You will need to provide your own transportation or make arrangements to carpool with other participants to the super secret, awesome spots that we will travel to each day for the on-water portions.
-Rest assured...there will be sunshine, gorgeous views, and pristine lakes and rivers.
+We will generally meet in the mornings at the Alameda Yoga Studio in northeast Portland, Oregon.
+On Sunday, we will either meet the studio or at our designated location for on-water training.
+You will need to provide your own transportation or make arrangements to carpool with other participants to the awesome spots that we will travel to each day for the on-water portions.
+Rest assured...there will be sunshine, gorgeous views, and pristine lakes or rivers.
 All of the beauty of the Pacific Northwest!

 9. What if I have a medical issue or condition?